-Red blood cells carry oxygen throughout the body, which gives a person energy.
+Red blood cells carry oxygen throughout the body to give a person energy.

-Platelets help the blood clot, which helps stop bleeding when a person is injured.
+Platelets that help the blood clot to stop bleeding when a person is injured.

 Leukemia usually affects the white blood cells.
 When a person is healthy, white blood cells form in the bone marrow.
 With leukemia, large numbers of abnormal white blood cells called leukemic blasts are produced.
-These blasts outlive and crowd out healthy cells.
+These blasts live longer than normal white blood cells and crowd out the healthy cells.
 As time goes on, there are more blasts than healthy cells, so that the blood can’t do its job.
 This leads to problems, such as infections and bleeding.
 Anemia can also occur.
-This is a condition in which the blood doesn’t have enough red blood cells.
+This is a condition when there are too few red blood cells.

 Who gets leukemia?

 Leukemia is the most common type of childhood cancer.
 Children at any age can get leukemia, but younger children are affected most often.
-Leukemia is not contagious, meaning the child can’t pass it to another person.
+Leukemia is not contagious.
+This means the child can’t pass it to another person.

 What causes leukemia?

 Leukemia occurs when white blood cells grow abnormally (mutate).
 What causes this to happen is not fully known.
-Mutations in certain genes may affect the way your child’s cells grow.
+Changes in certain genes, called mutations, may affect the way your child’s cells grow.
 This gene mutation is random and couldn’t have been prevented.
-In rare cases, other factors, such as certain inherited syndromes or exposure to certain chemicals or radiation, might play a role.
+In rare cases, other factors, such as certain inherited conditions or exposure to certain chemicals or radiation, might play a role.
 But most often, the cause of leukemia in children is unknown.

 Types of leukemia

 There are many different types and subtypes of leukemia.
-Your child’s healthcare provider will talk to you about the type your child has.
 The main types of leukemia that affect children include the following:

 Acute lymphoblastic leukemia (ALL) is the most common form of leukemia in children.
-It accounts for about 3 out of 4 leukemia cases each year in the U.S. ALL occurs when the body makes abnormal lymphoid blasts (a type of abnormal white blood cell).
+ALL occurs when the body makes an abnormal type of white blood cells, called lymphoid blasts.
+These cells don't grow into healthy white blood cells the way they should.
 ALL is a fast-growing cancer.

 Acute myelogenous leukemia (AML) is the second most common form of leukemia in children.
-It accounts for most of the remaining cases.
-AML occurs when the body makes abnormal myeloid blasts (a type of abnormal white blood cell).
-Children who have had chemotherapy in the past have an increased risk of AML.
+AML occurs when the body makes an abnormal type of white blood cell, called myeloid blasts.
+These cells don't grow into healthy white blood cells the way they should.
+Children who have had chemotherapy or radiation treatments in the past have an increased risk of AML.

 Chronic myelogenous leukemia (CML) is rare in children.
 CML occurs because the body makes abnormal myeloid cells.
 With CML, the white blood cells are more mature, but there are too many of them.
 CML develops more slowly than AML.

 Juvenile myelomonocytic leukemia (JMML) is another rare type of leukemia in children.
-It begins from myeloid cells, but it usually doesn't grow as fast as AML or as slow as CML.
+It begins from myeloid cells, but it usually doesn't grow as fast as AML or as slowly as CML.

 What are the symptoms of leukemia?